 One year, I decided I wanted to come up with something a little more complex in flavor, but still with the same texture of the stuff from a can.
 I’ll admit, I’m a fan of the can.
 Plus, the little ridges in the side when you slide it out onto the plate look kinda cool.

 So the goal every time I make it is to pour it into a mold, chill it, and turn it out onto a serving platter, all sparkly, with its deep crimson color.
 But sometimes I get impatient.
 I think I have cooked it down enough, but then I turn it out onto the platter…

 and end up scraping it onto a bowl and serving it with a spoon.
 That is what happened this time around.
 Totally delicious.
 Totally beautiful.
 But not that jiggly structure that resembles what I grew up knowing and loving.
 Maybe next year.
 If it works, I’ll show you then.

-Stay tuned Sunday when #SundaySupper brings you Thanksgiving Leftovers this week.
+Stay tuned next Sunday, when #SundaySupper will bring you Thanksgiving Leftovers.
 I’ll be sharing one way you can use some of your leftover cranberry sauce (I may have a couple more for you next week, too), and there are a ton of other amazing recipes that will give your leftovers new life.

 Tell me your stories of Thanksgiving mishaps!

 If you ask me, this cinnamon-orange scented cranberry sauce recipe is a winner!

 - Two 12 oz packages of cranberries, rinsed and drained